-Bangor University's pioneering and impact-driven research is helping to tackle some of the biggest social, health, economic and environmental challenges in the world today.
+Bangor University's pioneering and impact-driven development, while our Smart Efficient Energy research is helping to tackle some of the biggest Centre is advancing engineering, computer science social, health, economic and environmental and modelling to increase the sustainability of energy supply and use while minimising negative challenges in the world today. environmental impacts.

-With a research and innovation vision to be a global centre of excellence in sustainability, the University takes a distinctive and holistic approach to sustainability that resonates with the United Nations Sustainable Development Goals and the Wellbeing of Future Generations Act (Wales).
+With a research and innovation vision to be a global centre of excellence in sustainability, the In the world of business and finance, the Bangor University takes a distinctive and holistic approach to Business School is at the forefront of research and sustainability that resonates with the United Nations training in the areas of accounting, banking, and Sustainable Development Goals and the Wellbeing of finance in the UK and is a Top 50 institution in the world Future Generations Act (Wales). for Banking research.

-Through our research, collaborations and partnerships we are at the forefront of emerging societal priorities and challenges and are contributing to future Government policies and practices to address them.
-During 2021-22 researchers were successfully awarded 210 new research grants worth £20.5 million with 116 research degrees awarded.
+Through our research, collaborations and partnerships Sport scientists are carrying out research into mental weareattheforefront of emerging societal priorities and resilience, elite performance, human performance and challenges and are contributing to future Government health in extreme environments, dietary behaviour and policies and practices to address them.
+During 2021metabolism, and exercise and vascular health.
+22 researchers were successfully awarded 210 new And with a research focus on Welsh and Celtic Studies, research grants worth £20.5 million with 116 research Creative Writing and Performance, and Linguistics we degrees awarded. are drawing on the distinctly Welsh culture of Bangor's Among our flagship initiatives, Welsh Governmentlocation and situating it in an international context.

-Among our flagship initiatives, Welsh Government-backed plans for a North Wales Medical School at Bangor University will deliver an innovative inter-professional School that builds on our research strengths in Human Sciences and helps develop future health and social care that is sustainable, place-based and supports the growth of the regional life sciences sector.
+backed plans for a North Wales Medical School at Bangor University will deliver an innovative interprofessional School that builds on our research strengths in Human Sciences and helps develop future health and social care that is sustainable, place-based and supports the growth of the regional life sciences sector.

-Our research takes a holistic 'systems' approach, with a special focus on a range of low carbon energy activities including nuclear and marine energy systems and sensor technologies.
-Our work is focused on enhancing the readiness of new technologies, strengthened through significant industrial partnerships.
+Our research takes a holistic 'systems' approach, with a As well as boasting the highest proportion of Welsh/ special focus on a range of low carbon energy activities English bilingual staff in Wales, with notable expertise including nuclear and marine energy systems and in the history and culture of Wales and the Welsh sensor technologies.
+Our work is focused on enhancing language, our researchers come from 30 countries the readiness of new technologies, strengthened worldwide and collaborate with colleagues in over 120 through significant industrial partnerships. nations.

-Bangor has one of the largest groups of environmental scientists in the UK.
-Our internationally renowned work in Ocean and Natural Sciences ranges from global environmental change to sustainable food production.
+Bangor has one of the largest groups of environmental Engaging with our communities and demonstrating scientists in the UK.
+Our internationally renowned work our research value to society is our core DNA.
+We are in Ocean and Natural Sciences ranges from global committed to sustaining a positive and successful environmental change to sustainable food production. relationship with stakeholders encompassing a The prestigious Nuclear Futures Institute includes guadruple helix of Bangor University research, industry expertise, government and civic society.